Four Friends (2010 film): Production

-The film was shot at locations besides Kerala and Malaysia.
+The film was shot at locations in Kerala and Malaysia.
 It was produced by Tomichan Mulakuppadam under the company Mulakuppadam Films on a budget of ₹5.75 crore.
 Mahadevan Thampi was the still photographer of the film.

 Soundtrack

 The soundtrack was composed by M. Jayachandran, with lyrics penned by Kaithapram.
 It features three original compositions and a remix version of the 1975 hit song "Yeh Dosti" from the film Sholay.

+Reception

+Paresh C. Palicha of Rediff.com rated the film 1.5/5 and wrote, "The basic thread of the film is taken from the Hollywood film The Bucket List starring Jack Nicholson and Morgan Freeman.
+But the comparison ends there.
+Four Friends is melodramatic and far from reality".